 Clean The Exteriors

-If your Opal ice maker doesn’t looks clean from outside, then follow these steps-
+If your Opal ice maker doesn’t look clean from outside, then follow these steps-

 - Make a solution of water and soap.